 The point of only risking 1% or 2% of the account is that you can lose 100 or 50 trades in a row before you are cleaned out.
 That's a good level of safety...if you are using a researched, tested and practiced strategy.

-Not constantly changing your position size for every minor fluctuation in account value also allows you to make quicker trading decisions in fast moving market conditions.
+Not constantly changing your position size for every minor fluctuation in account value also allows you to make quick trading decisions in fast moving market conditions.
 If you know you can risk $100 on a trade, you can just act, instead of calculating if you can actually risk $105 or only $95.
-In the long-run it won't matter too much.
+In the long-run, it won't matter too much.

 Once you are creating a good income for yourself, and you are happy with your account size (withdrawing profits over that amount) then it is quite likely you will trade the same position all the time, and it will rarely change.

 Final World on How Much to Risk on a Binary Options Trade

 First, establish the percentage of your trading capital you are willing to risk on a single trade.
-Ideally this should be 1% or 2%, with the absolute maximum being 5% (not recommended).
-For a normal binary option trade this dollar amount gives you your maximum position size.
+Ideally, this should be 1% or 2%, with the absolute maximum being 5% (not recommended).
+For a normal binary options trade, this dollar amount gives you your maximum position size.
 For a Nadex option, also consider your maximum risk on the trade, and then calculate how many contracts you can take to stay within your risk limit.